English Word Origins: Stunning Insights You Never Knew

 10. Candidate

-Modern Meaning: A person applying for a job or role.
+– Modern Meaning: A person applying for a job or position.

 More Words with Fascinating Histories

-- Give insight into cultural and historical context
+– It provides insight into the cultural and historical contexts behind words.

 Final Thoughts